-Ballymore Resources Limited (Ballymore or the Company) has a portfolio of exploration and development assets in north Queensland that are prospective for gold and base metals.
-These consist of two granted Mining Leases (MLs), thirteen granted Exploration Permits for Minerals (EPMs) covering an area of 1,461 km.
+Ballymore Resources Limited has a portfolio of exploration and development assets in North Queensland that are prospective for gold and base metals.
+These consist of two granted Mining Leases (MLs), thirteen granted Exploration Permits for Minerals (EPMs) covering an area of 1,461km2.
 The licences are centred over four project areas at Dittmer, Ruddygore, Ravenswood and Mount Molloy.